LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 The final feature LogRocket and FullStory offer is product analysis.
 This feature helps you to optimize your product for increased conversions and sales.

-LogRocket makes it easy to track key performance indicators (KPIs) like sessions, retention rates, bounce rates, and time on site.
+LogRocket makes tracking key performance indicators (KPIs) like sessions, retention rates, bounce rates, and time on site easy.
 You can also use LogRocket’s conversion tools to track customer purchases and form submissions on your website or in native apps.

 It also helps you create visual reports and detect user trends.
 You can segment sessions with multiple filters, create custom metrics, and see why your conversions decrease with revenue and funnel analytics.